 The Sixth Sense (1999)

 Bruce Willis and Haley Joel Osment take the lead in this supernatural thriller from writer/director M. Night Shyamalan.
-The movie follows the story of a young boy who claims he can see ghosts, and the child psychologist assigned to help him.
+The Sixth Sense follows the story of a young boy who claims he can see ghosts, as well as the child psychologist assigned to help him.

 The Visit (2015)